-In this webinar from the Consortium on Reaching Excellence in Education (CORE), learn five hallmarks of rigorous math instruction and top teaching strategies for increasing rigor in mathematics to help students successfully:
+In this webinar from CORE, Inc., learn five hallmarks of rigorous math instruction and top teaching strategies for increasing rigor in mathematics to help students successfully:

 To help students achieve a rigorous math understanding, math instruction must be rigorous as well.
 There are five fundamental aspects of math rigor that should be embedded into instruction and taught to students to help them achieve mathematical understanding.

 Create lessons that help students recognize and understand math connections within and across grades as well as between math concepts.
 Students should see how concepts and skills are related, including how they build on prior learning and can be applied to future learning, too.
 For example, a student should understand how the properties of fractions are closely related to the properties of whole numbers.

 Take lessons beyond teaching students how to simply answer a problem; support students’ abilities to access concepts and connect them together, such as how converting fractions with unlike denominators to like denominators connects to the idea of equivalents.
 Students who have built a strong conceptional knowledge should be able to explain connections clearly, from writing about them to discussing them verbally.

 Teach students to confidently solve non-routine types of problems that they do not automatically understand how to solve or immediately have the solutions for.
 When students encounter the unfamiliar, they must be able to think it through and apply math concepts that they do know to solve the unknown.